 Students in the research option must defend their theses orally.
 A committee consisting of three Electrical and Computer Engineering graduate faculty members and chaired by the student's major advisor is formed to evaluate the thesis and defense.
 Faculty members with a secondary appointment in Electrical and Computer Engineering may also chair such a committee.
-The student must provide this committee with copies of the thesis at least two weeks prior to the day of the oral exam.
-The names of the faculty on the committee, the time, the title and the abstract of the thesis should be submitted to the Graduate Program Administrator (1140 Benedum Hall) at least two weeks before the desired exam date in order to publish an announcement.
+The student and committee must agree to a date two weeks before the exam.
+The student must provide this committee with copies of the thesis at least one week prior to the day of the oral exam.
+The announcement will be published two weeks ahead of time provided the schedule and document have been completed.
+The names of the faculty on the committee, the time, the title and the abstract of the thesis should be submitted to the Graduate Program Administrator at least two weeks prior to the exam.
 The oral exam is open to the public.
 If the student is interested in pursuing a PhD, this exam may be combined with the PhD Preliminary Exam and the Program Conference.